mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-Hint: Stats are aggregated by dates of given events.
+*Hint*: Stats are aggregated by dates of given events.
 Hence it is normal to have stats with sent = 0 and other values positive because opens, clicks, bounces and complaints take place also during a few days after message was sent.

 send_newsletter
 Queue a newsletter to be sent.

-JSON Request:
+*JSON Request:*

     {
         "method" : "send_newsletter",